 Connectivity issues persist

 If you continue having connectivity issues to network devices and shares, follow these steps in the policy assigned to the affected group.

-Under Network Protection > Smart Firewall, enable Report Blocked Events.
+- Under Network Protection check the box Report Blocked Events.

 Imported Document Id